Anchorpoint-Software/ap-actions/template/README.md

 ## New Shot / New Folder

 This action creates a new folder (e.g. a new shot) based on a template.
-It also increments the shot number automatically by replacing each variable \$ within the folder and file names.
+It also increments the shot number automatically by replacing each variable \$ within the folder (including files).

 ### Add Template Files
 If you want to add a template file, just go ahead and create it within the template folder like so, for example: